 The Alan and Barbara Mirken Department of Neuro-Ophthalmology specializes in the evaluation, diagnosis, and treatment of visual problems that are related to the nervous system, often affecting the optic nerve, eye movement, or pupillary reflexes.
 Under the leadership of Mark Kupersmith, MD, the neurology center’s ophthalmology team is renowned for its diagnostic capabilities, sophisticated clinical decision making, implementation of new research, and compassionate care for all patients.

-In conjunction with other Mount Sinai Health System colleagues at Mount Sinai Roosevelt and The New York Eye and Ear Infirmary of Mount Sinai, Beth Israel’s neurology specialists treat neuro-ophthalmology and systemic disorders that cause sensory, visual, ocular motor, lid, or pupillary dysfunction.
+In conjunction with other Mount Sinai Health System colleagues at Mount Sinai West and The New York Eye and Ear Infirmary of Mount Sinai, Beth Israel’s neurology specialists treat neuro-ophthalmology and systemic disorders that cause sensory, visual, ocular motor, lid, or pupillary dysfunction.
 Treatments include targeted medical, stereotactic radiotherapy, endovascular, and neurological interventions.

 While the neurology center treats a wide range of neuro-ophthalmology conditions, it has extensive experience in: